What are Toric Lenses?

-Although not the most popular choice of disposable lenses two weekly replacement offer a great choice between daily and monthly lenses.
+Although not the most popular choice of disposable lenses two weekly replacements offer a great choice between daily and monthly lenses.
 Whilst still requiring a nightly cleaning regime as their name implies they are renewed every two weeks this can make them cheaper than dailies and are often recommended by optometrists for people who suffer from dry eyes.
-One of the most popular bi weekly contact lens for astigmatism is Acuvue oasys for Astigmatism
+One of the most popular bi-weekly contact lenses for astigmatism is Acuvue Oasys for Astigmatism

 Monthly Toric contact lenses

-Like two weekly lenses monthly toric contact lenses have ben designed to be removed and cleaned at night before reinsertion the following morning to help prevent eye infections.
+Like two weekly lenses monthly toric contact lenses have been designed to be removed and cleaned at night before reinsertion the following morning to help prevent eye infections.